-An insurance policy is a classic example of a contractual indemnity, in which the insurer agrees to indemnify and defend the insured against specified recoverable damages incurred as a result of specified events.
-For an example of an indemnification provision for use in a broader commercial contract, see Standard Clauses, General Contract Clauses: Indemnification (GA) (W-000-1089).
+The insurance policy is a classic example of a contractual indemnity.
+For another example of an indemnification provision, see Standard Clauses, General Contract Clauses: Indemnification (GA).

 In many cases, parties negotiating an indemnity clause also negotiate a defense clause (see Obligation to Defend).
 In a defense clause, the indemnifying party promises to defend the indemnified party against third-party claims, for example, litigation or arbitration, caused by or arising from: